walle89/SwedbankJson/README.md

 ## What is appdata.json and what is it used for?
 [Appdata.json](appdata.json) is a file used by the [SwedbankJson client API](https://github.com/walle89/SwedbankJson) project to automatically download the latest Swedbank mobile app meta data.
-This is data is used in the authentication process with the Swedbank mobile app API.
+This data is used in the authentication process with the Swedbank mobile app API.
 More information can be found in the [SwedbankJson documentation](https://github.com/walle89/SwedbankJson/blob/master/docs/appdata.md).

 You can download the file with this URL: https://raw.githubusercontent.com/walle89/SwedbankJson/files/appdata.json